-- You use cannabis when it is dangerous to be under the effects of the drug.
-This includes when you drive a vehicle or use machinery.
+- Use when it is dangerous to be under the effects of the drug, such as when you are driving a vehicle or using machinery

-- You have problems with the police when you are under the effects of cannabis.
+- Problems with the police when you are under the effects of cannabis

-- You keep using cannabis even when you argue with your family and friends about your use.
+- Continuing to use cannabis even when you argue with your family and friends about your use

-- You need to use more cannabis to give you the high feeling or other effects that you want.
-You have withdrawal symptoms after you stop using cannabis.
+- More cannabis is needed to give you the high feeling or other effects that you want

 How cannabis affects your baby: